-To get a good mortgage, you often need a dauntingly big deposit.
-Follow our steps to make it more manageable and turn your home-buying dream into reality.
+To get a good mortgage deal with low interest rates, you often need a dauntingly big deposit.
+Follow our step-by-step guide on how to make saving for a house or flat manageable and turn your home-buying dream into reality.

 Step 1 – Weigh up your options

-- Bank of mum and dad.
-Parents may help with cash gifts, informal loans, or more formal arrangements with the mortgage lender to provide part of the deposit or act as guarantor (in which case, they become liable for paying the mortgage if you can’t).
+Bank of mum and dad: parents might help with cash gifts, informal loans, or more formal arrangements with the mortgage lender to provide part of the deposit or act as guarantor (in which case, they become liable for paying the mortgage if you can’t).

-- Shared ownership.
-If you currently rent a council or housing association property and have a household income of less than £80,000 (outside London) or £90,000 (inside London), you may be eligible to buy part of a home and rent the rest.
+Shared ownership: if you currently rent a council or housing association property and have a household income of less than £80,000 (outside London) or £90,000 (inside London), you might be eligible to buy part of a home and rent the rest.
 This reduces the size of the mortgage and deposit you need, so you pay less for the mortgage but also have to pay some rent.

-- Help to Buy and other shared equity schemes.
-These help you buy a new-build home.
+Help to Buy and other shared equity schemes: these help you buy a new-build home.
 You typically need a deposit of only 5% and the government or the developer lends you the rest of the deposit – up to a further 20%.
-Under Help to Buy this loan is free for the first five years but you need to plan how you will pay the yearly fee that kicks in from Year 6 onwards.
+Under Help to Buy this loan is free for the first five years but you need to plan how you will pay the yearly fee kicking in from Year 6 onwards.
 It is only available for new-build homes.

-- Some mortgage deals also cover your valuation and legal fees, reducing the amount of up-front money you need to find on top of the deposit.
+Some mortgage deals cover your valuation and legal fees: reducing the amount of up-front money you need to find on top of the deposit.

 Checking house prices in the area where you want to buy, and deciding whether any of the options above could be for you, will help you work out the size of the mortgage deposit you’re going to need.